Our seed potatoes for 2025 have now arrived with a good selection of first early, second early and maincrop potatoes available to order.

 As for harvesting, first earlies grown outdoors can provide potatoes as early as late June but generally provide better spuds in July.
 It's worth just digging around one or two plants in June just to see and with first earlies in particular, only dig up what you need as these will not store well once they're out of the ground.
 Second earlies can usually be harvested over July and August with some varieties allowing for longer harvests into the maincrop season.

 Maincrop potatoes should be left for harvesting from October onwards to allow the skins to mature, even if the plants themselves have to be cut down before this.
 Any left can then be lifted in November/December and stored in boxes of suitable sand in a frost free shed.
-These should store well until April the following year (I personally store mine in sand in a large black bin in which I have some holes drilled around the top for some ventilation).
+These should store well until April the following year.
+They can even be stored in sand in a large black bin with some holes drilled around the top for ventilation, which also keeps them safe from mice etc.

 Whichever varieties you choose we recommend you order soon as our stocks are limited with many suppliers running out of stock already and should you have any questions regarding which seed potatoes are best for your plot or how to get the best from your planting, then be sure to ask one of our staff members who will be more than happy to offer some advice.